 The Series 2016A Notes will be issued in fully registered form (i.e., registered as to payment of both principal and interest) and registered initially in the name of Cede & Co., as nominee of DTC, which will serve as securities depository for the Series 2016A Notes.
-Beneficial Ownership Interests in the

-Series 2016A Notes, in non-certificated book-entry only form, may be purchased in integral multiples of \$5,000 by or through DTC Participants.
+Beneficial Ownership Interests in the Series 2016A Notes, in non-certificated book-entry only form, may be purchased in integral multiples of \$5,000 by or through DTC Participants.
 Such Beneficial Ownership Interests will be recorded in the name of the Beneficial Owners on the books of the DTC Participants from whom they are acquired, and will be governed as to payment of principal and interest and the receipt of notices and other communications, transfers and various other matters with respect to the Series 2016A Notes by the rules and operating procedures applicable to the DTC book-entry system as described in "APPENDIX F - DTC BOOK-ENTRY SYSTEM."
 References in this Official Statement to the registered owners or the owners of the Series 2016A Notes mean Cede & Co. or such other nominee as may be designated by DTC, and not the Beneficial Owners.

-The Series 2016A Notes will be dated as of the Closing Date, mature on the Series 2016A Notes Maturity Date and bear interest at the rate per annum (computed on the basis of a 360-day year consisting of twelve 30-day months) set forth on the cover page of this Official Statement.
-Interest on the Series 2016A Notes will accrue from the Closing Date and will be payable on the Series 2016A Notes Maturity Date.
-The principal of and interest on the Series 2016A Notes will be payable by the State Treasurer, as paying agent for the Series 2016A Notes (the "Paying Agent"), to Cede & Co., as the Owner of the Series 2016A Notes, for subsequent credit to the accounts of the Beneficial Owners.
+The Series 2016A Notes will be dated as of the Closing Date, mature on the Maturity Date and bear interest at the rate per annum (computed on the basis of a 360-day year consisting of twelve 30-day months) specified on the cover page of this Official Statement.
+Interest on the Series 2016A Notes will accrue from the Closing Date and will be payable on the Maturity Date.
+The principal of and interest on the Series 2016A Notes will be payable by the State Treasurer, as paying agent for the Series 2016A Notes, on the Maturity Date to Cede & Co., as the registered owner of the Series 2016A Notes, for subsequent credit to the accounts of the Beneficial Owners.
 See "APPENDIX F - DTC BOOK-ENTRY SYSTEM."
-Interest on the Series 2016A Notes will cease to accrue on the Series 2016A Notes Maturity Date.
+Interest on the Series 2016A Notes will cease to accrue on the Maturity Date; however, if any Series 2016A Note is not paid on the Maturity Date, it will (to the extent permitted by law) continue to bear interest at the rate borne by such Series 2016A Note until the principal thereof is paid in full.